MRI of the Thigh: Detailed Anatomy (Superior Part)

 Thigh Magnetic Resonance Imaging

 The thigh has some of the body’s largest muscles.
-Thigh muscles are responsible for allowing normal gait and proper lower extremity function(1).
+Thigh muscles are responsible for allowing normal gait and proper lower extremity function(1)

 The medial thigh muscles are responsible for the adduction (movement of a body part toward the body’s midline) of the leg.
 Weak adductor muscles may cause knee instability and adductor strain(2).